gatsbyjs/gatsby/docs/docs/security-in-gatsby.md

 </form>
 ```

 A malicious website could inspect your site and copy this snippet to theirs.
-If the user are logged in, the associated cookies is sent with the form and the server can not distinguish the origin of it.
-Even worse, the form could be sent when the page loads with informations you don't control:
+If the user is logged in, the associated cookies are sent with the form and the server can not distinguish the origin of it.
+Even worse, the form could be sent when the page loads with information you don't control:

 ```js
 // highlight-next-line